teragrid/asura/README.md

 ### Socket (TSP)

-ABCI is best implemented as a streaming protocol.
+Asura is best implemented as a streaming protocol.
 The socket implementation provides for asynchronous, ordered message passing over unix or tcp.
 Messages are serialized using Protobuf3 and length-prefixed with a [signed Varint](https://developers.google.com/protocol-buffers/docs/encoding?csw=1#signed-integers)